jamenlyndon/portfolio/README.md

 **So how did it go?**\
-Overall this project went very well and I managed to follow my guidelines for the most part.
+Overall this project went pretty well and I managed to follow my guidelines for the most part.
 The entire thing was both designed and developed in under a week without complication or issue.

 I did end up using one off the shelf package, [Isotope](https://isotope.metafizzy.co/).
 This allowed me to do some fancy animated filtering.
-Writing this from scratch would have been extremely difficult and time consuming.
+It does feel a bit like cheating, but writing this from scratch would have been extremely difficult and time consuming.
 Maybe one day...

-The codebase came out very neat and maintainable.
+The codebase is very neat.
 It's simple, maintainable, well commented, easy to read, has good separation of concerns, etc.

 The only caveat is that without a server side language to dynamically include files, I had to repeat myself in the HTML a little bit.
 Still, this is a small price to pay for not using Python, PHP or Node.js at all.